ferrx/docker-lab/hello-world/README.md

 docker run -it ubuntu bash
 ```

-To interact with a running container:
+To run a container in the background (detached) and execute commands on it:
 ```
 docker run -itd --name my-ubuntu ubuntu docker exec -it my-ubuntu bash